YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Namespace/README.md

 > This method helps you import or include a `WelcomeClass` class into the `Form1` class by introducing its methods and members using namespace in C#.

+> `using <namespace>` directive imports the types contained in the given namespace, but specifically **does not import nested namespaces.** This is to avoid naming conflics and explains why we must import both `System` to use `Console` and `System.Collections.Generic` to use `List`s even though the latter namespace is nested in the former.

 ### Same namespace across multiple different files

 > Namespaces can (and usually are) split across multiple code files.